egovernment/eregistrations/documentation/public-pages.md

 <p><img src="${ stRoot }img/foo.jpg" /></p>
 ```

 Remember to use it only for __static files__ that are meant to be served from [/public/public](https://github.com/egovernment/eregistrations-lomas/tree/new-public-pages/public/public).
-Do not use it for application pages urls e.g. `<a href="/company">..` should stay that way.
+Do not use it for application pages urls e.g. `<a href="/company">..`.